Hades210/yuv-viewer/README.md

 - Smart guess option from filename
 - **Interactive change width or height param on the fly** for quickly when guess param of yuv file

+> If you need guess YUV frame's width or height, you may need this feature.

 - Play, Pause, Rewind
 - Single Step Forward, Backwards
 - Zoom In/Out by a factor of 1..n